 - Ease out of the turn as you approach the reciprocal heading.

-- Keep your airspeed just above the aerodynamic stall speed for your aircraft as you exit the turn.
+- Be aware of the minimum controllable airspeed.
+Keep your airspeed just above the aerodynamic stall speed for your aircraft as you exit the turn.

 - Ensure your heading is the reciprocal of your original course.